datalets/public-health-ch/README.md

 ## Development environment

-The easiest way to set up your machine would be to use [Vagrant](https://vagrantup.com), then in the project folder in the terminal type: `vagrant up`.
+An easy way to set up your machine could be to use [Vagrant](https://vagrantup.com), then in the project folder in the terminal type: `vagrant up`.
 Then when it is ready, follow instructions for *publichealth/static/org/archive-message.html#Database setup*.

-To set up a full development environment, follow all these instructions.
+To set up a full development environment using Docker or native components, follow all these instructions.

 **Frontend setup**